queryluke/masseffect-5e/static/data/spells/nanite_cloud.md

 - sentinel
 advancementOptions:
 - name: Nanite Grenade
-  description: If this spell is active, you can use a bonus action to compress the nanites into a grenade.
+  description: While active, use a bonus action to compress the nanites into a grenade.
 The grenade remains stable for 1 hour before becoming inert.
-To use the grenade, target an area within 10m.
-Each creature within 4m of the target must make a DC 14 Dexterity saving throw.
-A creature takes 4d6 damage of the triggering damage type on a failed save, or half as much damage on a successful one.
+    The grenade has a 10m range, 4m blast radius, DC 14 Dexterity saving throw and deals 4d6 damage of the triggering damage type.
 The grenade deals and additional 2d6 damage for each spell level beyond 1st.
 - name: Aegis
   description: You may cast this spell as a reaction when a creature within 2m of you takes acid, cold, fire, lightning, or thunder damage.
-    When you cast this spell, you may choose up to 3 creatures including yourself within 2m of you to gain resistance to the chosen damage type until the start of your next turn, including against the triggering attack.
+    Choose up to 3 creatures including yourself within 2m of you to gain resistance to the chosen damage type until the start of your next turn, including against the triggering attack.
 ---

 Deploy a cloud of fabricated nanites from your omni-tool that swarm and capture incoming energy from an attack, lessening